|

 not just a redirection of investment but basic economic rule changes—changes that

 I suspect that N&S, along with much of big business, would resist.
-As I argued in Designing the Green

-mimic the closed-loop organization of natural systems.
 These alternatives are very knowledge-intensive.
 They reflect a core

 characteristic of green development to substitute human creativity for resources.
 Some